Skebard/CMS-for-blo-with-MVC-model/README.md

 Control management system for a blog.
 It allows to create, edit, publish and withdraw posts.
 This is the continuation of a previous project that can be found
     <a href="https://github.com/Skebard/simple-CMS-for-blog">here.</a>
 This version does present the following new features:
-- Login
+- Login (with csrf token)
 - More options for the post editor

 The major changes are in the code structure.
 For this project I have followed in part the MVC model.
 In general the code is better structured but it does not follow the MVC at 100%.

-It is intended to make a last version of this project using the Laravel framework.
+It is intended to make the last version of this project using the Laravel framework.